1 Rebooting Your Future

 Figure 1.16: This is Captain Jean-Luc Picard of the Starship Enterprise.
 Engage!
 (Roddenberry 1966) Fair use image of actor Patrick Stewart performing in Star Trek adapted using the Wikipedia app.
 Make it so.

-1.14 Signposting your future
+1.14 Signposting Your Future

 Each chapter in this book has a signposts section, highlighting key reading, watching or listening you could do next.
 This chapter has addressed the question of why should you bother coding your future?
 The answer is that your future is your responsibility and no-one elses.
 There are lots of people can help shape your future, but none more than yourself.
 Software engineer Robert C. Martin argues this point in his book The Clean Coder: A Code of Conduct for Professional Programmers.
 (Martin 2011)